-In this course, students will learn to remove and replace interior/exterior trim and hardware, and transfer components, replace bolt-on and weld-on body panels, replace outer door panels, and adjust body panels and bumper assemblies.
+Students will learn to remove and replace interior/exterior trim and hardware, and transfer components, replace bolt-on and weld-on body panels, replace outer door panels, and adjust body panels and bumper assemblies.
 Students will be introduced to oxyacetylene cutting and welding along with GTAW, (Gas Tungsten Arc Welding) Silicon Bronze welding, and Aluminum pulse welding.